Jeimer Candelario Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 14th in MLB.

-- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.44).
+- The Cubs have a 3.41 team ERA that ranks fourth across all league pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (24 total, 0.8 per game).

-- The Cubs will send Stroman (2-2) out to make his seventh start of the season.
-He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.
+- The Cubs are sending Taillon (0-2) out to make his fourth start of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts through 14 2/3 innings pitched.

-- The righty last pitched on Friday against the Miami Marlins, when he went 6 1/3 innings, allowing two earned runs while giving up six hits.
+- His most recent appearance came on Sunday, April 16 against the Los Angeles Dodgers, when the righty threw five scoreless innings while giving up two hits.

+- The 31-year-old has put up a 3.86 ERA and 10.3 strikeouts per nine innings in three games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.